-Sometimes if you have a latex allergy, you can start itching and get hives even if you haven't touched latex.
+Sometimes if you have a latex allergy, you can have a reaction even if you haven't touched latex.
 That’s because when you're allergic to latex, you may also be allergic to certain foods -- and vice versa.

 It’s called a cross-reaction, and it only happens to some people.
 If you're sensitive to latex, your body reacts to certain proteins.
-Some of these same proteins are found in foods.
-Then you get allergic symptoms like you would with latex.
+Some of these proteins are found in foods.

 Try these tips for allergy relief when you’re on vacation or traveling on business.

 Travel Insurance: Check pollen counts at your destination.
 Pack your own hypoallergenic pillow cover and allergy medicine in a carry-on bag.

 No Venting: On road trips, keep the air vent closed.
 You'll breathe recirculated air, not pollen or pollution.

 Smart Car: Take a vacuum to your car.
 Pollen and dust mites can easily cling to clothing, bringing more allergens into your home.